apwaite/tic-tac-toe/README.md

 The primary goal of this project was to have as little global code as possible.
 To achieve this I utilised both the factory function pattern and the modern pattern.
 When I only required one of something I used the module pattern and when I required multiples of something (players) I created them with factories.
 The first challenge was identifying which objects I needed.
 I eventually decided on using a Player factory function to create the players, a gameboard object to store and render the gameboard and a display controller module to manage and handle the game logic.

-With this decided, I moved on to creating an array to store the contents of the gameboard.
+With a plan in place, I moved on to creating an array within the gameboard module that would store the positions marked by players on the gameboard.